Adaptive quantile estimation in deconvolution with unknown error distribution: Convergence rates

-for some moment $\gamma\ge0$ and we use the same constant $R$ as above for convenience. \begin{remark} The upper and lower bounds for $|\phi_\eps(u)|$ in $\mathcal D^\beta(R,\gamma)$ are standard assumptions in deconvolution and are used for deriving lower bounds for the estimation problem as well as upper bounds for the risk of the estimators.
-Specifically, these bounds correspond to ordinary smooth error distributions \citep{fan1991}, cf. Section \ref{SecDisc} below for the super-smooth case.
+\begin{remark} The upper and lower bounds for $|\phi_\varepsilon(u)|$ in $\mathcal D^\beta(R,\gamma)$ are standard assumptions in deconvolution and are used for deriving lower bounds for the estimation problem as well as upper bounds for the risk of the estimators.
+Specifically, these bounds correspond to ordinary smooth error distributions (Fan \cite {fan1991}), cf. Section~\ref{SecDisc} below for the super-smooth case.

 Applying the plug-in approach, we need to integrate the density estimator over an unbounded interval.
-As mentioned above, additional assumptions are necessary to control $\|\tilde f_b\|_{L^1}$.
-We apply Lemma~\ref{lem:FourierMult} assuming $\gamma\ge 4$, that is $\E[(\eps_1^*)^4]<\infty$, and a polynomial decay of $|\phi_\eps'|$.
+As mentioned above, additional assumptions are necessary to control $\|\widetilde f_b\|_{L^1}$.
+We apply Lemma~\ref{lemFourierMult} assuming $\gamma\geq4$, that is $\E[(\varepsilon_1^*)^4]<\infty$, and a polynomial decay of $|\phi_\varepsilon'|$.
 The latter is a natural Mihlin-type condition in the context of Fourier multipliers.
-Note that $\phi_\eps'$ exists if $f_\eps$, the distribution of the measurement errors, has a first moment.
-In view of the analysis by \cite{neumann2009nonparametric} the moment assumption in particular implies uniform convergence of $\phi_{\eps,m}$. \end{remark}
+Note that $\phi_\varepsilon'$ exists if $f_\varepsilon$, the distribution of the measurement errors, has a first moment.
+In view of the analysis by Neumann and Rei{\ss} \cite{neumann2009nonparametric}, the moment assumption in particular implies uniform convergence of $\phi_{\varepsilon,m}$. \end{remark}